 When planning a trip to Japan, one thing you’ll come across a lot is the JR Pass, aka the Japan Rail Pass.
 This is a pass that you buy in advance (more on that below) for a set price and it covers all your train travel through Japan including those fancy Shinkansen / Bullet Trains you’ve probably seen photos and videos of online and on TV.

-‘Is the JR Pass worth it?’ is a common question for those visiting Japan as the Japan Rail Pass is expensive.
-I say YES if you are planning on visiting many places around Japan, you will need this pass otherwise you will spend much more money on individual train tickets.
+‘Is the JR Pass worth it?’ is a common question for those visiting Japan because the Japan Rail Pass is expensive.
+I say YES!
+If you are planning on visiting many places in Japan you will need this pass otherwise you will spend much more money on individual train tickets.

 Trains are the most popular way to get around Japan because the infrastructure of the railways is so great.
 Japan does have buses connecting many of the cities but these take much longer.

 How To Use Japan Rail Pass BEFORE getting to Japan.

 You NEED to get the JR Pass BEFORE you arrive in Japan.

 Order it at least 5 days before you leave for your holiday to Japan!

 Have it delivered to your home address.

 Have it in your hands when you leave for Japan!